QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * Golden Hammer

-You are using things you are confident in because that's easier even through you know that this may not be the right thing to do.
-I did that a lot, like writing code in Java taking hundred of lines because I know how to do a lot of things in Java even through I know I could use other language like Python for what I wanted to do.
+You are using things you are confident in because that's easier even though you know that this may not be the right thing to do.
+I did that a lot, like writing code in Java taking hundred of lines because I know how to do a lot of things in Java even though I know I could use other languages like Python for what I wanted to do.

 * Boat Anchor